metonym/svelte-highlight/README.md

 ### Theming the chrome

+The title bar is a three-column flex row (leading chrome, title, a mirrored trailing spacer), so the title stays centered in the space actually left over without overlapping the dots or prompt even at narrow widths -- this doesn't apply to `plain`, which has no leading chrome to mirror.

 Every part of the chrome is driven by CSS variables (see [`CodeWindow` variables](#codewindow-variables)).
 Pass them as style props to restyle the window without `:global` overrides.
 For example, give the default square window rounded corners with `--window-radius`:

 ```svelte